dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/intermediate-result-unit.md

 ### GetRotationTransformMatrix

-Get the rotation transformation matrix of the original image relative to the rotated image.
+Gets the rotation transformation matrix of the original image relative to the rotated image.

 ```cpp
 void GetRotationTransformMatrix(double matrix[9]) const;